rupor-github/wsl-ssh-agent/README.md

 		_putenv("SSH_AUTH_SOCK=\\\\.\\pipe\\openssh-ssh-agent");
 ```

 To avoid this and still be able to use `-setenv` and automatically generated socket path use `-envname` to specify variable name to set.
-Later you could use trivial
+Later on WSL side you could use:
 ```
 export SSH_AUTH_SOCK=${<<YOUR-NAME-HERE>>}
 ```
-on WSL side.

 When `wsl-ssh-agent-gui.exe` is running you could see what it is connected to by clicking on its icon in notification tray area and selecting `About`.
 At the bottom of the message you would see something like:
 ```